 Whether out of fealty or familiarity, Westminster fans also root for the breed that sits on the couch beside them.
-But chances are they won’t get much satisfaction on that score, either.
-Of the top five breeds registered by the American Kennel Club, three have never won Best in Show at the Garden.
+But chances are they might not get much satisfaction on that score, either.
+Of the top five dog breeds registered by the American Kennel Club, two have never won Best in Show at the Garden.

 Here are some canine hopefuls that have yet to best their competitors at New York City’s famous dog show.
 On May 6 through May 9, tune in to watch breeds compete at the Westminster Kennel Club Dog Show.